The Samsung Galaxy Watch 5 is a surprisingly powerful sleep-tracking wearable – and it's hugely improved from the early days of Samsung smartwatches.

 - Tap the three-dotted icon on the screen to open up the settings

 - Tap snore detection and select to turn it on Always or just Once.

 - Tap the toggle to Record audio

-You'll need to place you phone on a flat surface (like a bedside table) with the bottom of the phone facing the bottom of your head.
-Make sure the phone is plugged into to the mains and your watch is wirelessly connected to it.
+If you're using your phone, put it on a flat surface (like a bedside table) with the bottom of the phone facing the bottom of your head.
+Make sure the phone is plugged into the mains and your watch is wirelessly connected to it.
 Once you nod off, it'll proceed to capture any snoring sounds and make a record of it in the Health app.

-Samsung doesn't explain why it's picked these particular animals, but it seems like an attempt to make the sleep coaching and tracking experience a bit more of a fun one.
+Samsung doesn't explain why it picked these particular animals, but it seems like an attempt to make the sleep coaching and tracking experience a bit more fun.